Ssemaganda-George/Ssemaganda-George/README.md

 # Welcome to my Code_Store

-👋 Hi, I’m Ssemaganda George — a Computer Science student at Makerere University, building tech for social good.
+👋 Hi, I’m Ssemaganda George — a Computer Scientist from Makerere University, building tech for social good.

 💡 I work at the intersection of AI, sustainability, and digital inclusion, with projects in climate tech, food systems, and community empowerment.